hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 }
 ```

-### 5. Create your Azure B2C tenant and register you API app
+### 6. Create your Azure B2C tenant and register you API app
 **TODO: How to create tenant**
 Once your tenant has been created in Azure:

 - Add your tenant id (...onmicrosoft.com) to the settings file
 - Create your API app in your B2C tenant.
 Add the B2C suffix to your app names if your using your B2C tenant for both Azure AD and Azure AD B2C.
 This for simplicity later on
 - Copy the ApplicationId (=ClientId) to the settingsfiles under the AzureADB2C part
-- Create a Sign-up/Sign-in policy and select the attributes you want to ask to fill in by the user (Sign-up attributes) and the attributes you want to send to the API (Application claims)
+- Create a Sign-up/Sign-in policy and a resetpassword policy and select the attributes you want to ask to fill in by the user (Sign-up attributes) and the attributes you want to send to the API (Application claims)
-- Copy the name of this sign-up/sign-in policy and add it to the AzureB2CSettings part (SignUpSignInPolicyId)
+- Copy the name of this sign-up/sign-in policy and add it to the AzureB2CSettings part (DefaultPolicy)
+- Copy the name of the created resetpassword policy to the AzureB2CSettings part (ResetPasswordPolicyId)
 - Go to "Published scopes" and create the scopes you need to access your APIs (you will add the same scope name as an Authorization policy attribute on your API methods)
 Example: "read:methods"
 - Add an Authorization attribute and register this scope as a policy on your API method